Why it matters?

 Owners with properly registered titles are more likely to invest in the local economy.
-Rising land values and more efficient land use are often also observed in economies with effective property registration systems.
-In Nicaragua, having a formal title not only made owners more likely to invest but increased land values by 30%.(3) Property values in Thailand rose by 75–197% following a land titling project that expanded property registration.(4) As part of a national experiment in 2008, China’s Chengdu prefecture implemented a series of ambitious property rights reforms, including universal land registration, measures to ease property transfers and the elimination of migration restrictions.
+Rising land values and more efficient land use are often observed in economies with effective property registration systems.
+In Nicaragua, having a formal title not only made owners more likely to invest but increased land values by 30%.3 Property values in Thailand rose by 75–197% following a land titling project that expanded property registration.4 As part of a national experiment in 2008, China’s Chengdu prefecture implemented a series of ambitious property rights reforms, including universal land registration, measures to ease property transfers and the elimination of migration restrictions.
 These reforms significantly reduced the threat of land reallocation or expropriation, thereby facilitating more efficient land use, whether through investment or by transferring land from less to more productive uses and users.
-As a result, a greater share of land—whether for agriculture or construction—was able to be used for economic purposes.(5)
+As a result, a greater share of land—whether for agriculture or construction—was used for economic purposes.5

 Owners with properly registered titles are more likely to engage the economy’s workforce and boost productivity.
-Formal property markets encourage employment by increasing domestic stability and decreasing the likelihood of evictions in poor, urban areas.
+This is because formal property markets encourage employment by increasing domestic stability and decreasing the likelihood of evictions in poor, urban areas.
 Between 1996 and 2003, the Peruvian government issued a series of legal, administrative and regulatory reforms aimed at promoting a formal property market in urban squatter settlements in eight cities.
-Pre-program squatters in program neighborhoods were 60 percent more likely to report improved tenure security, as a result, the median squatter was able to work 12.2 hours per week.(6)
+Pre-program squatters in program neighborhoods were 60 percent more likely to report improved tenure security.
+As a result, the median squatter was able to work 12 hours per week.6